like-github1/Flutter-Apprentice-Book/README.md

 4. Finally, it declares a static method, dark, which returns the color tones for a dark theme using the darkTextTheme you created in step 2.
 Your next step is to utilize the theme

+Note: It’s generally a good idea to establish a common theme object for your app — especially when you work with designers.
+That gives you a single source of truth to access your theme across all your widgets

+* App structure and navigation
+Establishing your app’s structure from the beginning is important for the user experience.
+Applying the right navigation structure makes it easy for your users to navigate the information in your app.
+Fooderlich uses the Scaffold widget for its starting app structure.
+Scaffold is one of the most commonly-used Material widgets in Flutter.
+Next, you’ll learn how to implement it in your app.
+Using Scaffold
+The Scaffold widget implements all your basic visual layout structure needs.
+It’s composed of the following parts:
+• AppBar
+• BottomSheet
+• BottomNavigationBar
+• Drawer
+• FloatingActionButton
+• SnackBar
+Scaffold has a lot of functionality out of the box!